“If you’re not telling your own stories, someone else is telling them for you.” — Danielle Brown, Ph.D.

 Our products.

-MUSIC: A free supplementary resource containing the songs mentioned in the book can be found on the East of Flatbush Playlist on Spotify.
+MUSIC: A free supplementary resource containing the songs mentioned in the book can be found on the East of Flatbush Playlist on Spotify and YouTube.

 “Brown is the consummate griot…”